Jaiganesh235/TSA_EXP1/README.md

 # RESULT:
-Thus we have created the Python code for plotting the time series of given data.
+Thus, the Python code for plotting the time series of coffee sales data had been executed successfully.